maxkamjon1602/lessons/02-lesson/README.md

 6. **Group + Individual Animations** — group spins while items rotate independently.
 7. **Toggles: Group vs Items** — buttons to control group vs item rotations separately.

+## Challenges
+- Add a new shape (e.g., a circle) to the group and include it in the rotation logic.
+- Create a second group with its own position and rotation controls.
+- Add UI to scale individual shapes within the group.

 ## Run
 All html files can be run with normal browsers.